-When I was five-years-old, and my younger brother was only two, our parents separated.
-In an unusual situation for those times, my father gained custody of us.
+When I was five and my younger brother was only two, our parents separated.
+In an unusual situation back then, my father gained custody of us.
 And to help him look after two young boys, the three of us lived with his parents, my Nan and Pop.

 Fifty-plus years on, I still recall the day my father drove into Nan and Pop's driveway without Mum.
-My brother and I had been sent to stay with our grandparents while our parents packed up our old home and their lives together — we boys thought it was a holiday.
+My brother and I were staying with our grandparents while our parents packed up our old home and their lives together — we boys thought it was a holiday.

 My father parked the car and sat us down for a "talk".
-As a two-year-old toddler, my brother had no idea what Dad was saying, but I did.
+As a two-year-old toddler, my brother had no idea what Dad was telling us.
+But I did.
 I remember bursting into tears when Dad said we weren't going home, and Mum wasn't joining us at Nan and Pop's house.
 And I remember my brother laughing at the sight of his big brother crying.

 When we got home, the guinea pig was dead.
-I recall the old lady looking over the fence and saying she was sorry.
-And how I burst into tears and blamed her for killing my guinea pig.
-And how my younger brother laughed at his big brother crying.
+I recall the old lady looking over the fence and saying sorry.
+And how I burst into tears and blamed her for killing my guinea pig while my younger brother laughed at his big brother crying.

 "No, you're wrong," she said to me.
 "We never had a guinea pig.
 You've imagined it."